Windows OS Hub

 esxcli system snmp set --communities YOUR_COMMUNITY_STRING

-Additionally, you can specify the location:
+You can also specify the device location:

 esxcli system snmp set --syslocation "Allee 16, Mun, DE"